joelbengs/FMSN40project3/README.md

 # Project 3: World happiness
 Project 3 in the course FMSN40 Linear and Logisitc regression with data collection, spring of 2022.
-Lund School of Engineering
+Lund School of Engineering.

 Contributors: Sofia Larsson, Sofie Thulin and Joel Bengs.

 Code can be found in the folder "R".